Golf Rangefinders Explained: What Are They and How Do They Work?

 Here are some of the features that could help you to get more out of a laser rangefinder:

-• Slope measurement: Laser rangefinders with slope measurement features calculate incline and decline angles and provide a basic distance reading and a reading adjusted for gradient.
+- Slope measurement: Laser rangefinders with slope measurement features calculate incline and decline angles and provide a basic distance reading and a reading adjusted for gradient.
 This feature must be switched on manually because it is not permitted in tournament play.
+Want to know more about slope features on a rangefinder?
+Checkout our comprehensive guide to Slope Compensation Modes.

 GPS Golf Rangefinders